E-Commerce Grocery Trends 2024 | ResultFirst

 E-Commerce Grocery Trends 2024

-As retail media evolves, off-site and in-store ad placements will assist grocery advertisers in connecting with customers in novel and compelling ways, but consumers may be hesitant to spend as credit card balances rise and savings account balances fall.
+As retail media evolves, off-site and in-store ad placements will assist grocery advertisers in connecting with customers in novel and compelling ways.
+Still, consumers may be hesitant to spend as credit card balances rise and savings account balances fall.
 If

 Amazon can get groceries right; it may be able to recoup lost market share from Walmart.
 When looking at the supermarket industry’s prospects for 2024, the Kroger-Albertsons combination is difficult to overestimate.